Kimahriman/hdfs-native/README.md

 - `token` - enables token based DIGEST-MD5 authentication support.
 This uses the `gsasl` native library and only supports authentication, not integrity or confidentiality
 - `kerberos` - enables kerberos GSSAPI authentication support.
 This uses the `libgssapi` crate and supports integrity as well as confidentiality
 - `object_store` - provides an `object_store` wrapper around the HDFS client
-- `rs` - support Reed-Solomon codecs for erasure coded reads.
-It relies on a fork of https://github.com/rust-rse/reed-solomon-erasure, so you must include a `patch` for it to compile:
-    ```toml
-    [patch.crates-io]
-    reed-solomon-erasure = { git = "https://github.com/Kimahriman/reed-solomon-erasure.git", branch = "SNB/23C24_external_matrix" }
-    ```

 ## Running tests
 The tests are mostly integration tests that utilize a small Java application in `rust/mindifs/` that runs a custom `MiniDFSCluster`.
 To run the tests, you need to have Java, Maven, Hadoop binaries, and Kerberos tools available and on your path.
 Any Java version between 8 and 17 should work.